rapid7/insightconnect-plugins/phishtank/help.md

 # Description

 [PhishTank](https://www.phishtank.com/) is a clearing house for information on phishing sites reported by the public plus an open API to integrate the data into anti-phishing applications.
+Use the PhishTank plugin to submit URLs for analysis.

-The PhishTank plugin utilizes the [PhishTank API](https://www.phishtank.com/api_info.php).
-The Phishtank plugin allows you to submit URLs for analysis.
+This plugin utilizes the [PhishTank API](https://www.phishtank.com/api_info.php).

 # Key Features